oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 ```

 - **NestJS**: The package uses the `express` instance of NestJS, so make sure to use the `express` instance for the package to work, or use the core utilities.

-## Contributing 🤝

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have any improvements or bug fixes to the project.